agustinafassina/AzurePipelines/README.md

 ### Pipelines in the repository:
 - Pipelines with Azure Container Registries
 - Pipelines with Elastic Container Registry
-- Pipeline with a Docker vulnerability scanner
+- Pipeline with a Docker vulnerability scanner: scan with Trivy